astronomer/astro-blog/posts/7-common-errors-to-check-when-debugging-airflow-dag.md

 You wrote a new DAG that needs to run every hour and you're ready to turn it on.
 You set an hourly interval beginning today at 2pm, setting a reminder to check back in a couple of hours.
 You hop on at 3:30pm to find that while your DAG did in fact run, your logs indicate that there is only one recorded execution date for 2pm.
 Huh - what happened to the 3pm run?

-Before you jump into fixer-upper mode (you wouldn't be the first), rest assured that this is expected behavior.
+Before you jump into debugging mode (you wouldn't be the first), rest assured that this is expected behavior.
 The functionality of the Airflow Scheduler can be counterintuitive, but you'll get the hang of it.

 Two things:
 - By design, an Airflow DAG will execute at the _completion_ of its `schedule_interval`.